Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 #### Info page - components and settings

-The `grid` property has been used to horizontally align the image and the heading (highlighted).
+We have placed the image and heading side by side using the `grid` property (highlighted) and assigned different grid fractions to the components.

 ```json{linenos=false,hl_lines=["17-19", "30-32"]}
 // File: /App/ui/layouts/info.json